SAP-samples/teched2022-DA280/exercises/ex5/README.md

-# Level 1 Heading
+# Exercise 5 - Create a Smart Predict Scenario

-In this exercise, you will...
+In this exercise, you will create a Smart Predict Scenario with energy price as the influencer.

-## Level 2 Heading
+## Creating a Smart Predict Scenario

 1. Click on the Predictive Scenario Icon on the left in the navigation panel.